Ferguson Family Foundation

 How does Ferguson Family Foundation spend its money?

 Ferguson Family Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Ferguson Family Foundation tax-deductible?